 Right figure: For comparison, a histogram of the data is also shown, showing the frequency of each value in the data set.

 Box and Whisker Plot Example

 Suppose you wanted to compare the performance of three lathes responsible for the rough turning of a motor shaft.
 The design specification is 18.85 +/- 0.1 mm.

-Diameter measurements from a sample of shafts taken from each roughing lathe are displayed in a box and whisker plot.
+Diameter measurements from a sample of shafts taken from each roughing lathe are displayed in a box and whisker plot in Figure 2.

 - Lathe 1 appears to be making good parts, and is centered in the tolerance.